AriFordsham/GHCWiki/data-parallel/work-plan.md

 - **DUE 9 March.** Poster for *Microsoft External Research Symposium*.  \[Submitted to MER.\]†

 - **Benchmark status:** Update and complete [DataParallel/BenchmarkStatus](data-parallel/benchmark-status); at the same time clean up the benchmark portion of the repo.  \[Completed a first sweep through this with updated benchmark results for SumSq, DotP, and SMVM, cleaned up code, and a much better idea of what the most important work items from now on are.\]

+- **Template Haskell:** Arrange for package DPH to be build in stage2, so that we can use TH to generate library boilerplate.

 - **New build system:** Evaluate whether the preview of the new build system looks like it is what we want.  \[The new build system seems fine and we should have no problem building package dph in stage2 either.\]